mpektkd/Sentence-Emotion-Recognition/README.md

 # Sentence-Emotion-Recognition
 Deep Learning, NLP

+This is part of ECE NTUA project.
+I present ONLY the last task, where i developed an idea for Sentiment Regression improvement and use the previous only as reference for this idea.

 We are going to present a regression model that predict the 'quantity' of the emotion for a specific sentence, after applying transfer learning to a BiDirectional Atteniton LSTM being trained on 'Semeval2017A' dataset.